jakartaee/websocket/CONTRIBUTING.md

-# Contributing to Jakarta WebSocket Project
+# Contributing to Jakarta WebSocket

 Thanks for your interest in this project.